 Midway Food Court

-Before Ireland had any official motorway services, Midway Food Court was built at a busy junction to allow cars and coaches on the long M7 to "stop and revive".
-Amid plans for competing facilities, it is now gaining a petrol station.
+Before Ireland had any official motorway service areas, Midway Food Court was built at a busy junction to allow cars and coaches on the long M7 to "stop and revive".

 Free parking is provided for customers in cars and coaches.
 Further information is not available, pleaseif you know.